 - Size: This is perhaps one of the most crucial things to keep in mind when choosing a new water heater.
 No matter the type, a water heater that is too small will not meet your needs and one that is too large will waste energy—and money.
 You’ll want to consider the size of your home or business, the amount of hot water you and your family or employees use, and choose a new water heater accordingly.

 - Cost: Cost is obviously a big concern for most people choosing a new water heater.
 You’ll want to take into account both the upfront costs (the price of the unit itself, as well as installation costs) and the overall cost to run the new water heater.
 Energy-efficient models may cost a bit more upfront, but can save you a great deal of money in the long run, especially if you tend to use a lot of hot water on a daily or monthly basis.

 Get $50 Off Your New Water Heater - Call Power Pro Plumbing Heating & Air

-Our team of plumbers is available 24/7, with no extra charge for nights, weekends, or holidays – because we know that plumbing issues do not wait until the right time.
+Our team of plumbers is 7-days a week, with no extra charge for nights, weekends, or holidays – because we know that plumbing issues do not wait.
 With the help of our top-rated water heater specialists, we can get you back to normal life in no time.